ACH trace numbers: How to track ACH payments

 What is an ACH transfer?

-ACH transfers move money electronically between bank accounts through the Automated Clearing House (ACH) network, which connects financial institutions across the U.S. They can be credits or debits, depending on whether money is pushed to or pulled from your account.
+ACH transfers move money electronically between bank accounts through the Automated Clearing House (ACH) network, which connects financial institutions across the US.
+They can be credits or debits, depending on whether money is pushed to or pulled from your account.

 Common ACH transactions include: